Quantum logic is undecidable: Consequences for the hypergraph approach to contextuality

 We now show how quantum representations of this hypergraph correspond to quantum solutions of the linear system.
 First, given a quantum representation of the hypergraph, we obtain a quantum solution of the linear system by taking \beq A_i \defin P_{v_i^{+1}} - P_{v_i^{-1}} = 2 P_{v_i^{+1}} - \mathbbm{1} \eeq for all $i\in[n]$.
 We need to show that this indeed results in a quantum solution by checking that the $P_{v_i^{+1}} - P_{v_i^{-1}}$ are unitary and satisfy the required relations.
 Unitarity is clear since $2 P_{v_i^{+1}} - 1$ is a symmetry, which thereby also shows that the relation $A_i^2 = 1$ is respected.
-For the commutativity $A_i A_j = A_j A_i$ with $i,j\in N(r)$, we use Fact~\ref{pumo} together with the partition of unity relation associated to the second kind of edge~\eqref{sedge}: this relation implies that
+For the commutativity $A_i A_j = A_j A_i$ with $i,j\in N(r)$, we use Fact~\ref{pumo} together with the partition of unity relation associated to the third kind of edge~\eqref{sedge}: this relation implies that \beq P_{v_i^{+1}} - P_{v_i^{-1}} = \sum_{\beta \: :\: \beta(i) = +1} P_{w_r^\beta} - \sum_{\beta \: :\: \beta(i) = -1} P_{w_r^\beta}, \eeq and similarly for $j$.
+Hence applying Fact~\ref{pumo} to the partition of unity relation associated to the hyperedge $\{w_r^\beta\}$ shows that both $A_i$ and $A_j$ are linear combinations of the same pairwise orthogonal projections, which implies commutativity.
+The expression~\eqref{extra} is also useful for checking that the relation $\prod_{i\in N(r)} \big(P_{v_i^{+1}} - P_{v_i^{-1}}\big) = (-1)^{b_r}\mathbbm{1}$ holds as well, which then follows from $\sum_\beta P_{w_r^\beta} = \mathbbm{1}$ upon using that every $\beta$ has parity $(-1)^{b_r}$.